Soger1/Game-engines-assignment/assignmentreadme.md

 # What I am most proud of in the assignment

-im happy that i managed to replicate a theremin to a good degree, and that it functions mostly as intended, however i couldnt get the think to sound like an actaul real theremin which sounds more like a violin or string instrument
+im happy that i managed to replicate a theremin to a good degree, and that it functions mostly as intended, however i couldnt get the think to sound like an actaul real theremin which sounds more like a violin or string instrument.

 # What I learned